Skip to Content

 You can run Miso commands from any subdirectory within your project.
 Miso walks up the directory tree to find your miso.json at the root.

-my-monorepo/ ├── miso.json ├── package.json ├── apps/ │ ├── onboarding/ │ │ └── scripts/ │ │ └── build.sh │ └── web/ │ └── scripts/ │ └── build.sh └── packages/ └── ui/ └── scripts/ └── build.sh
+my-monorepo/ ├── miso.json ├── package.json ├── apps/ │ ├── api/ │ │ └── scripts/ │ │ └── build.sh │ └── web/ │ └── scripts/ │ └── build.sh └── packages/ └── ui/ └── scripts/ └── build.sh

 Running Workspace Scripts from Root

-In a monorepo, use workspace:script syntax to target a specific workspace’s scripts folder from anywhere:
+In a monorepo, use @workspace/script syntax to target a specific workspace’s scripts folder from anywhere:

 Automatic Scoping from Inside a Workspace